“Bitcoin Better Investment than Gold," Winklevoss Says to Dave Portnoy Over Talks on Elon Musk’s Plans to Mine Gold in Space

 Bitcoin's Value Will Go Up with Gold Mining

 The American internet celebrity reached out to the Winklevoss twins through his Twitter account and asked them to educate him on Bitcoin (BTC) and how to trade and invest in it properly.
-In interview with Portnoy, Tyler and Cameron Winklevoss advised the trader to invest in Bitcoin rather than gold.
+In their interview with Portnoy, Tyler and Cameron Winklevoss advised the trader to invest in Bitcoin rather than gold.
 They said that BTC was a safer asset and the only "fixed asset in the galaxy," as talks about SpaceX and Tesla CEO Elon Musk's plans to mine asteroids in the future ensued.

 The Winklevoss twins elaborated that given Elon Musk’s plans to mine gold from asteroids, gold’s supply is going to increase, whereas Bitcoin is not.
 BTC has a supply cap of 21 million, which greatly increases its value as a digital asset given its scarcity in comparison with gold.
 The Winklevoss twins said:

 “Gold is a problem because the supply isn’t fixed like Bitcoin.
 There are billions of dollars of gold floating in asteroids around this planet.”